Cantera/cantera-website/pages/science/reactions.rst

    F(T, P_r) = d \bigl[a \exp(-b/T) + \exp(-T/c)\bigr]^{1/(1+\log_{10}^2 P_r )} T^e

 In keeping with the nomenclature of Kee et al. [#Kee1989]_, we will refer to this as the "SRI" falloff function.

-It is implemented by the :cti:class:`SRI` directive.
+An SRI falloff function may be specified in the CTI format using the :cti:class:`SRI` directive.

 Chemically-Activated Reactions
 ------------------------------